stoplightio/docs/articles/prism/faq.md

 - Email us at [support@stoplight.io](mailto:support@stoplight.io) or message us in Intercom, if the above solutions don't help.

   *Please include a link to your Sceanrios with environment variables.
-If running Prism from the command line, please include the command as well with the prism version number.*
+If running Prism from the command line, please include the command as well with the Prism version number.*